‘’Every year over the past several years, at least one company in twenty has suffered a supply-chain disruption costing

 Thanks to the Data Analytics system, the client was able to streamline the system of predicting failures and replacing devices (reducing the number of not-fault-founds by 8 times).

 Leveraging predictive analytics and machine learning for supply chain risk management

 Reducing freight costs, improving supplier delivery performance, and minimizing supplier risk are three of the many benefits machine learning is providing in collaborative supply chain networks.
 Here is how we helped a global manufacturing company (with 400+ warehouses) mitigate risks with Machine Learning.

-The company partnered with N-iX to deliver a Computer Vision (CV) solution for docks based on industrial optic sensors and lenses and Nivida Jetson devices that allows them to manage and track the goods in a non-touch way.
+The company partnered with N-iX to deliver a Computer Vision (CV) solution for docks based on industrial optic sensors and lenses and Nivida Jetson devices that allow them to manage and track the goods in a non-touch way.
 Thanks to the solution, the client will be able to :

 - predict and managing the delivery status of the box;

 - enable package damage detection, thus eliminating the defective packages;